-Wood or Faux Wood:
+Wood or Faux Wood glasses:

 True wood is often used for sustainability purposes to create frames.
 Sometimes, faux wood finishes are applied to frames for fashionable purposes.

 Oak’s reputation is justified.
 Used for carpentry, it is solid and durable.
-Slightly flexible, it offers unusual resistance to shocks, falls, and even to heat.
+Slightly flexible, it offers unusual resistance to shocks, falls, and even heat.
 It is thanks to these qualities, as well as its organic, traditional appearance, that many designers choose oak for their wooden glasses.

 Ash has been used for centuries to make tool handles and even wheels of cheese.
 Solid, it resists damage from falls and changes in temperature.
 Above all, it does not deform: once formed, ash retains its shape practically forever.
 Extremely widespread in the Northern Hemisphere, ash is inexpensive.
-So it is logical that many new brands choose it as a lower risk investment.
+So it is logical that many new brands choose it as a lower-risk investment.

 Walnut contains innumerable nuances of hue, from yellow to gray to brown.
 Used by carpenters and cabinet-makers, it is often found in moldings or the interiors of luxury cars.
 A noble and durable wood, walnut attracts designers in search of elegance.

 Birch is Common in very cold climates, the birch is a highly resistant wood.
 Shocks, blows, twisting—it can handle all of it.
-Yet, unlike the oak, its wood is flexible, easy to shape.
+Yet, unlike the oak, its wood is flexible and easy to shape.
 It is used for its lovely range of colors, from cream to pale yellow, in many wooden glasses.

 Zebrano has been used by numerous cabinetmakers and artists.
 Imported from Gabon and Cameroon, it is prized for the manufacture of luxury furniture and string instruments.
 Today, this noble material is used in the manufacture of wooden glasses.

-Bamboo, although not, strictly speaking a tree, is nevertheless used like other woods.
-Many designers have choose this plant for its exceptional strength, flexibility, and, of course, its natural aesthetic.
+Bamboo, although not, strictly speaking, a tree, is nevertheless used like other woods.
+Many designers have chosen this plant for its exceptional strength, flexibility, and, of course, its natural aesthetic.
 Bamboo’s environmental impact is much lower than that of most woods.
 If it is irrigated regularly and the soil is properly fertilized, bamboo can grow more than one meter a day!
 This incredible growth rate, combined with its ability to be grown almost anywhere, makes bamboo a very popular material for woodworkers.

 Rosewood is a name used for several species of tropical trees.
 Their tints range from light brown to red with darker veins.
 Very often used for musical instruments, rosewood does not split and is resistant to pressure.

 While beehive hairdos may not be in style anymore, horn-rimmed sunglasses certainly are.
 These glasses have stuck around for decades, bringing their unique vintage look to everyone who wears them.
-A renewable resource, horn provides a rich, multi-toned material for luxury frames.
+A renewable resource, the horn provides a rich, multi-toned material for luxury frames.
 It is also a comfortable eyeglass material because it warms to body temperature when worn.
 Buffalo horn frames are most often hand-made, one-of-a-kind pieces.
-Although buffalo is the obvious choice, any kind of horn can be used, as long as it large enough to cut out a frame shape.
-The actual horn is cut open, heated and flattened till it becomes a flat sheet, and can then be shaped like you would do with a sheet of acetate.
+Although buffalo is the obvious choice, any kind of horn can be used, as long as it is large enough to cut out a frame shape.
+The actual horn is cut open, heated, and flattened till it becomes a flat sheet, and can then be shaped like you would do with a sheet of acetate.

 When cutting out a frame shape from a sheet of acetate, the waste can be reused for new frames.
-By melting the debree and adding black ink, new sheets of black acetate (the most common color) can be created.
+By melting the debris and adding black ink, new sheets of black acetate (the most common color) can be created.
 They consist of 97% recycled acetate.
 The remaining 3% are merely black ink.
 Once you go recycled black… you never go back.

-3D printed bio plastics:
+3D printed bioplastics glasses: